Jake0826/convolutional_neural_network_from_scratch/README.md

 # Convolutional Neural Network From Scratch

+## tldr

+Up to now, I've mostly been a machine learning practitioner—but my goal over the coming months is to move beyond 'import torch.nn as nn' and truly understand the underlying principles behind AI models.

 ## Project Overview

 I built a fully functional Convolutional Neural Network from scratch to better understand neural networks.
 The `/cnn` directory contains all the building blocks required to construct and train a CNN from the ground up.
 The `/models` directory implements the neural networks by training on two seperate datasets and benchmarking performance against equivalent PyTorch models.